 Credits and curatorial team

-The exhibition is curated by Lisa Ayla Çakmak, Chair and Curator of Arts of the Ancient Mediterranean and Byzantium at the Art Institute of Chicago (AIC), and Katharine A. Raff, Elizabeth McIlvaine Curator of Arts of the Ancient Mediterranean and Byzantium at the AIC.
-The Montreal presentation is curated by Laura Vigo, Curator of Asian Art at the MMFA.
+The exhibition is curated by Lisa Ayla Çakmak, the Mary and Michael Jaharis Chair and Curator—Arts of Greece, Rome and Byzantium, Art Institute of Chicago (AIC), and Katharine A. Raff, the Elizabeth McIlvaine Curator—Arts of Greece, Rome and Byzantium, AIC.
+The Montreal presentation is curated by Laura Vigo, Curator of Asian Art and Archaeology at the MMFA.